Imaging Mass Cytometry™ of malignant tissue architecture: rare single cells to structured multi-cellular communities

-Here, he discusses IMC, his recent work using this technology to study biobanked breast cancer tissues from clinical cohorts and new avenues of investigation in his cancer research laboratory.
-His presentation will be preceded with a short introduction by Dr Andrew Quong, Chief Science Officer at Fluidigm, who will present key insights and applications from recent publications utilising IMC.
+Here, he discussed IMC, his recent work using this technology to study biobanked breast cancer tissues from clinical cohorts and new avenues of investigation in his cancer research laboratory.
+His presentation preceded with a short introduction by Dr Andrew Quong, Chief Science Officer at Fluidigm, who presented key insights and applications from recent publications utilising IMC.

 Learning outcomes of this webinar:

 - Hear about IMC’s workflow, usage and a comparison with other multiplexed imaging technologies.

 - Discover an example of IMC being used to uncover the cellular architecture of breast cancer pathology in large clinical cohorts.

 Dr Andrew Quong, Chief Science Officer, Fluidigm